 I quit EVERYTHING shortly after starting because I’d think up a dozen different ways I would probably screw it up and let it get me down.

 Everything was negative self-talk.
 And if I came up against a challenge, I caved.
 That way of living made me miserable.
 So I drank to bury that misery.

 I wish I could say that because I no longer drink, I don’t do the monkey mind, worst-case-scenario thing anymore, but I do.

-The difference is that sobriety allows me the mental space to say, “Stop entertaining ideas of failure and get out there and actually do something with your life.
+The difference is that sobriety allows me the mental space to say, “Stop entertaining ideas of failure and get out there and do something with your life.
 You’ll figure it out as you go.”

-Drinking me would’ve NEVER had the chutzpah.
+Drinking me would’ve NEVER had the guts.